 The main advantage of capturing video to your computer is you can edit your video.
 You can trim out unwanted parts, remove sound, add your own music, titles and burn your video to DVD.

 Usually, a basic video editing software comes bundled with the video capture device.
-This software not only helps you capture video with the device but also helps with minor editing tasks like trimming video, add titles and even effects.
+This software not only helps you capture video with the device but also helps with minor editing tasks like trimming video, adding titles and even effects.

 Time was when the only way to preserve your family memories was through transferring it to DVD through which you can view through your computer with a DVD drive or through a DVD player over your TV.

 These days with the advent of HDTVs, you don’t have to burn your 8mm or VHS video to disc.
-All you need is to plug in your pen drive or external hard disk with your a digital video file to HDTV’s USB port and you’re good to go.
+All you need is plug in your pen drive or external hard disk containing your digital video file to your HDTV’s USB port and you’re good to go.

 Not many, however, fancy going through the video capture device to computer route, especially older folks who aren’t computer savvy.